lularobotics/nw_init/readme.txt

 ===============================================================================

 1. Safety checks on the motion solution.
 If they fail, the motion optimization will fail and the trajectory query tool sill never be initialized.
+Verifies that joint limits are satisfied and that velocities and accelerations are within a nominal range.
 2. Motion optimization is more robust.
 The suite of demos and test runs is more comprehensive, varying target locations as well as differing behavior types.
 3. Switching between moving over the object vs moving around the object is now